 He holds a B.S. in Political Science from William Paterson University and a Master in Public Administration from Rutgers University.

-Prior to his work at the SDA, Yosha worked at the New York City Department of Buildings for 12 years.
-At the NYC Department of Buildings, he served as both Special Counsel to the agency Commissioner and as Executive Director for Investigations.
+Before joining the SDA, Mr. Yosha worked at the New York City Department of Buildings for 12 years, where he served as both Special Counsel to the agency Commissioner and as Executive Director for Investigations.
 He established peer review programs for design professionals and chaired both the Master Plumber License Board and the Master Electrician License Board.

-Yosha began his career in school construction with the New York City School Construction Authority, where he was Senior Director of Contract Administration, providing direct oversight for a $2 billion annual capital construction program.
+Mr. Yosha began his career in school construction with the New York City School Construction Authority where he was Senior Director of Contract Administration, providing direct administrative oversight for a $2 billion annual capital construction program.
 In that role, he was also responsible for business development and contractor qualification.

 Da Silva joined the New Jersey Schools Development Authority in 2010 as a Senior Manager Engineering.

 He has more than 20 years of experience in the field of engineering and construction in both the public and private sector, including projects with the Port Authority of New York and New Jersey, and the U.S. Postal Service.